bkatgithub/WordGames/README.md

 # WordGames
-Play word games on NYT
+Play word games on NYT.

+Requires Selenium to be installed in order to run.